Bobby Ferrell

 When I first met CB, he was already on his path, working on starting the church.
 Jeremy, who helped CB baptize me, introduced us.
 We all used to be in a collective of artists and musicians, and CB stood out as a father figure to many of us.
 He never judged—still doesn’t—despite the fact that many of us were lost or lacked male role models.
 CB just had this presence and connection, like a mentor, but without judgment.

 His wife and he would come to our shows when I used to make music, always supporting us.
 Even after the collective drifted apart, CB remained a constant figure in my life.
-When I moved back to Louisiana, feeling unfulfilled and struggling, I started considering church as a place to explore deeper meaning.
+I started considering church as a place to explore deeper meaning.
 It took time, though, before I fully committed to being part of the community.

 CB being both a pastor and an artist made a huge difference.
 He connected with us creatively and spiritually, which made it easier for me to relate to him.
 He’s always been there, and his authenticity kept me coming back.